 Olive is a Registered Nurse and Midwife, with over 30 years of hospital and clinic hours her belt .
+Olive is the only Microblader who is a Nurse in Munster ( or even Ireland) that we know of.

 70% of my clients are about to have Chemotherapy at some stage.
-Clients who are about to commence a cycle of chemotherapy know they will lose their hair.
+Clients who are about to commence a cycle of chemotherapy know they will lose their head hair.
 They are rarely prepared when they lose their brow hair.
 The trip to the hairdressers is planned, wig chosen, fab and funky head scarves tried on etc. the same prep is rarely done for the eyebrows!
 Those little hairs over our eyes don't get a look in , and we don't realise how important they are until they are gone.

-Clients tell us that whilst they were prepared for head hairloss, it was the brow loss that upset them most.
+Clients tell us that whilst they were prepared for head hair loss, it was the brow loss that upset them most.
 An Eyebrow Embroidery/Microblading treatment this could have been done up to a few days before the Chemo commenced.

 The Oncology nurse will prepare you on what to do before your treatment (dental visits, wig fittings etc) and what to expect during your treatment cycles, and how to overcome them.
 The Oncology nurse works in close unison with your Oncologist .
 You can be prepared.

 Brows not just a vanity thing, it is much more than that.
 They frame a face, and if lost can make you look sicker than you feel.
-We know this.
+At Browtique we know this.
 Brows get thinner and thinner at each chemo cycle , and touch ups ( also known as Colour Boosts) are necessary 6 monthly-yearly.
 Our cancer chemotherapy clients are more than just clients- it becomes a life long relationship .

 We can carry out the Microblading treatment up to a few days before treatment commences .
 Once chemotherapy commences you do not usually become neutropoenic until 2 weeks after commencement day.
 However, we urge you discuss it with your medical professional.